serebrianyi/lebox/README.md

 Competitive advantages:
 * 1. leboX is the first exchange for SLB worldwide.
 * 2. Competitive prices / fees
-* 3. Private trader (average person) is more encourage to trade securities.
+* 3. Private trader (average person) is more encourage to trade securities

-# Disclaimer
-The UI is shamlessly stolen from https://github.com/720kb/hubuntu-ui